-- 8.1.2.2 Senior Instructor.
-An instructor who has taught a minimum of five separate academic years at 0.5 annual FTE or more at the University with satisfactory evaluations in each of those five years shall be appointed senior instructor effective the following September.
-The 0.5 annual FTE is based upon a ninemonth appointment at the University and on the teaching of credit bearing and/or applicable courses.
-Summer quarter FTE may be included in the calculation of 0.5 annual FTE.
-Appointment to Senior Instructor shall not result in additional duties without compensation beyond the senior instructor salary increase. - 8.1.2.3 Visiting Faculty.
-An individual may be appointed as visiting assistant professor, visiting associate professor, or visiting professor, provided the individual qualifies for the rank and the appointment is for a designated term. - 8.1.3 Evaluation of Non-tenure-track Teaching Faculty - 8.1.3.1 Non-tenure-track faculty shall be evaluated by the department chair in a manner established by the departmental evaluation plan and on the basis of expectations and duties defined in the letter of offer.
-The evaluation will include student evaluations of the instructional quality for all courses taught.
+- 8.1.2.6 Normally, contracts for returning non-tenure-track faculty will be awarded no later than July 15.
+Teaching sections may be added to existing contracts after July 15. - 8.1.2.7 The University will consider qualifications such as teaching experience, diversity, merit and length of service at the University when making hiring and renewal decisions.
+The effective recommendation for hiring non-tenure-track faculty lies with the department and shall be conducted according to departmental policies and procedures, subject to approval of the dean and Provost.
+Current non-tenure-track faculty shall not be denied reappointment for the sole purpose of hiring another non-tenure-track candidate at a lower salary. - 8.1.3 Evaluation of Non-Tenure-Track Teaching Faculty.
+On or before September 16, 2024, the University will ensure that all non-tenure-track faculty are subject to an approved evaluation plan. - 8.1.3.1 Non-tenure-track faculty shall be evaluated by the department chair in a manner established by the departmental evaluation plan and on the basis of expectations and duties defined in the letter of offer.
+The evaluation will include student evaluations of the instructional quality for at least one (1) section per year for all courses taught using the evaluation process and forms developed and approved by the Faculty Senate.
 Faculty are expected to provide the opportunity for students to complete evaluations for all sections.
 The department chair may consult with the tenured and tenure-track faculty of the department if deemed appropriate by the chair or the faculty member.
-The department chair shall summarize the results of his/her evaluation in a letter.
+The department chair shall summarize the results of their evaluation in a letter.
 The faculty member shall receive a copy of this letter and have the opportunity to respond before it is submitted to the dean.
 The dean will review the letter to verify compliance with departmental and college standards.
-A copy of the final letter shall be provided to the faculty member and the Provost. - 8.1.3.2 Under no circumstances shall a performance evaluation of a faculty member be undertaken without the faculty member's knowledge. - 8.1.3.3 Senior instructors shall be evaluated during the last year of their commitment period as defined in Section 8.1.1.5.
-All other NTT faculty will be evaluated annually.
+A copy of the final letter shall be provided to the faculty member and the Provost. - 8.1.3.2 Under no circumstances shall a performance evaluation of a faculty member be undertaken without the faculty member's knowledge. - 8.1.3.3 Senior instructors shall be evaluated during the last year of their commitment period as defined in Section 8.1.2.5.
+All other NTT faculty will be evaluated annually. - 8.1.4 Merit Evaluations for Senior Instructors.
+In the review that takes place in their sixth (6th) year following promotion to senior instructor, and every six (6) years thereafter, senior instructors will be considered for an award of merit.
+For those senior instructors teaching in multiple departments, the review will be conducted in the department where the majority of their teaching has occurred.